-Loss given default
+Loss given default:

 Loss Given Default (LGD) represents the Company's expectation of the extent of loss on a defaulted exposure.
 LGD varies by type of counterparty, type and seniority of claim and availability of collateral or other credit support.
 LGD is expressed as a percentage loss per unit of exposure at the time of default (EAD).
-LGD is calculated on a 12-month or lifetime basis, where 12-month LGD is the percentage of loss expected to be made if the default occurs in the next 12 months and Lifetime LGD is the percentage of loss expected to be made if the default occurs over the remaining expected lifetime of the loan.
+LGD is calculated on a 12-month or lifetime basis, where 12-month LGD is the percentage of loss expected to be made if the default occurs over the remaining expected lifetime of the loan.